kata-ai/kata-platform-docs/docs/nl-studio/entity.md

   - Entity Tagger to find POS (Part-of-Speech) Tags for each word.
 Fill labels with defined tags (Ex: Noun, Verb, Adj, Adv, etc).
 Tag each word in training data with correct tag to produce a good model.
   - Example: `Ibu (label: Noun)`, `pergi (label: Verb)`, `ke (label: Prep)`, `pasar (label: Noun)`
 - **preps**
-  - Entity Tagger to find words with Indonesian prepositions ("ke", "dari", "di") which around the word.
+  - Entity Tagger to differ words based on Indonesian prepositions ("ke", "dari", "di") around the word.
 Example implementation is useful to distinguish locations which are origin and destination.
   - Implementation can be creating 1 entity with label [origin, destination] or making 2 entities where first entity to find 'origin' and the second entity to find 'destination'.
   - Example: pergi ke `Malang (entity: destination)`, dari `Bali (entity: origin)`
 - **time**